 Safe haven is a term used to explain an agreed set of arrangements that are in place in an organisation to ensure personal information (for example, patients' and staff information) can be communicated safely and securely.
 All NHS organisations need to have a safe haven policy to ensure the privacy and confidentiality of information and to adhere to the legal restrictions placed on them, especially concerning sensitive information (for example, a person's medical condition).
 NHS organisations must document the procedures they have in place to ensure confidential information is only accessed by relevant staff.
 The Caldicott Guardian for the organisation must approve this policy.
-(186) Under the NHS Act 2006, (180), an Accredited Safe Haven is an accredited organisation or part thereof, which is contractually and legally bound to process data in ways that prevent the identity of individuals to whom the data relates, from being identified.
+(187) Under the NHS Act 2006, (181), an Accredited Safe Haven is an accredited organisation or part thereof, which is contractually and legally bound to process data in ways that prevent the identity of individuals to whom the data relates, from being identified.
 Linkage of identifiable data from more than one organisation for any purpose other than direct care must only be done within an Accredited Safe Haven, such as NHS Digital.

 The data sharing activities of health and social care organisations are also informed by the 'Data Sharing Code of Practice', which was published by the Information Commissioner's Office in 2021, and provides practical advice to businesses and organisations on how to carry out responsible data sharing in compliance with data protection law.
-(187) It is aimed at all organisations and individuals that are responsible for sharing personal data.
+(188) It is aimed at all organisations and individuals that are responsible for sharing personal data.
+The NHS Information Sharing policy, published in 2019, outlines the policy and high-level procedures for information sharing.
+This policy sets out the requirements placed on NHS England staff when sharing personal information within the NHS and between the NHS and other bodies.